 Interactions with Classmates - While the potential is there for some students to feel isolated in an online environment, most students typically find that they are able to develop enriching relationships with classmates through discussion, group assignments, and peer review.
 Some students set up study groups online or even meet up in person.
 ISS also hosts a student-centered Facebook group, an ISS Facebook page, and an ISS Linked In profile.
 You can check out these offerings on our Stay Connected page.

 Time - Sometimes students think that online courses take less time than campus-based courses, but typically the opposite is true.
 Although you do not need to come to campus for lectures, it is crucial that students dedicate enough time to watch lectures, complete reading assignments, and participate in discussions on a regular basis to understand the material and be successful.
-See our Time Management Tips for Online Students in ISS for more information.
+Official UW policy is that one course credit equates to 3 hours of time commitment by the student for each week of the quarter.
+That means you will need to spend an average of 6 hours per week on a 2-credit course and a whopping 15 hours per week for a 5-credit course!
+See our Time Management Tips for Online Students in ISS for more information on how to use your time to become a successful online student.

 Student-centered course design - Our online classes are designed with a student-centered approach.
 Rather than use a “sage on the stage” model, we’ve found that students are more engaged when they are able to explore small chunks of material in different formats.
 While you may be assigned short video lectures, much of your learning will happen through readings and interactive assignments.
 For example, in an on-campus course you may not talk every week about your individual thoughts related to the course material, but in many online courses students must demonstrate their understanding of the material through regular interaction in discussion forums.